 Selection of best performing GMPEs should be preferentially performed by direct comparison against local earthquake recordings in a range of magnitude and distance that are meaningful for the analysis.
-If no or too few empirical earthquake observations are available, however, indirect selection criteria should be used, such as those described in Cotton et al. (2006).
-The criteria include:
+If not or too few empirical earthquake observations are available, however, indirect selection criteria should be used instead, such as those described in Cotton et al. (2006), which includes: